lab11/signpost/README.md

 storage, and computation) for sensing modules, and supporting a programming environment for building inter-signpost and inter-module applications.

+The project is driven by several core applications, but also strives to be an upgradeable and adaptable platform that supports new applications for scientists and cities.
+Modules can be added and removed from the platform after deployment without disassembling the installed Signpost, reprogramming the Signpost, or interrupting the other functions of the Signpost.
+Additionally, by providing APIs to modules that support common operations, developing and deploying a sensing application in a city is significantly streamlined.
+A focus of this project is ensuring that domain scientists and researchers interested in city-scale applications can effectively leverage this platform to accelerate their projects.

 <br />

 Architecture